Battle of Rephidim: Research

 According to some researchers, Rephidim was the only oasis in the region.
 It was situated in the mountains where nomads brought cattle to drink.
 When the Israelites traveled into Canaan, they discovered the Amalekites, who inhabited the northern Sinai Peninsula and the Negev.

 According to William Petri, Amalekites tried to prevent the Israelites from reaching the oasis.
 Petri's conclusions are based on his research on climate, which, since the days of Moses, remained almost unchanged.
 Therefore, he concluded that the number of nomads living there for millennia remained at a similar level, around five to seven thousand people.
-Taking into account the biblical description of the battle, and the description that its final outcome was not decided until the evening, the number of combatants on both sides are assumed to have been close.
+Taking into account the biblical description of the battle, and the description that its outcome was not decided until the evening, the number of combatants on both sides are assumed to have been close.
 It is understood that the Israelites had around six hundred thousand families.
 The clash resulted in the intruders accessing the oasis.

 Nineteenth-century Bible scholar and commentator Alexander Łopuchin, interpreted Deuteronomy (Deuteronomy 25:17–18) to mean that the Amalekites first laid siege, robbing exhausted travelers who lagged behind the oasis, and then attacked an entire tribe of Israelites.

 John Van Seters argues that, according to traditional interpretation, a show of hands by Moses was regarded as a sign of prayer; this is significant because the text does not directly mention prayer.
 Van Seters believed that Moses' gesture, like Joshua's – elevating the javelin (Joshua 8:18–26) – should be understood as the practice of magic, and secondarily as religious.
 Hans-Christoph Schmitt disputes this view, pointing out that such restrictions would be unlikely.
 In his opinion, parallels should be sought in 1 Samuel 7:2–13, where Israel is victorious thanks to the constant prayer of Samuel.